thezeroalpha/dotfiles/README.md

 * `executable`: my first script.
 Makes any file executable, along with further options.
 Usage: `executable file.sh`
 * `gfx2gfx`: convert SWF into PDF.
 Usage: `gfx2gfx page.swf -o page.pdf`
 * `icalBuddy`: can extract information about events from the iCal application
-* `itunes_style_getter`: can find and set the genre in a track in iTunes (along with its Ruby helper), using the Discogs database (you need an API key).
+* `itunes_style_getter`: can find and set the genre in a track in iTunes (along with its Ruby helper), using the Discogs database (you need an API key, set $DISCOGS_API_TOKEN in your profile).
 Usage: click/play a track in iTunes, and run the program.
 * `linkdir`: symlink all files/folders from source dir to target dir.
 Usage: `linkdir $source` to create symlinks in cwd, `linkdir $source $target` otherwise.
 * `mdvl`: markdown renderer in Python
 * `modified_cfscrape.py`: can scrape and download CloudFlare-protected websites.
 Usage: `python3 modified_cfscrape.py http://url.com`
 * `mp3tagger.jar`: a Java application to tag MP3 files
 * `percerr.rb`: a very simple thing for calculating percent error.
 Just run the Ruby script.
-* `play`: a command line music player.
+* `play`: a command-line music player.
 Shows album art, or a visualiser if there is no album art.
 Set a $MUSIC_DIR in your profile, then run `play`.
-* `radio`: a command-line radio player, can play various music streams from the internet.
-Also has a visualiser, turn it off by passing `-n` on startup.
+* `radio`: a command-line radio player, can play various music streams from the internet, including subreddits.
+Also has a visualiser, turn it on by passing `-v` on startup.
+* `rplayer`: a command-line subreddit player.
+Enter any subreddit that has music, and it'll play all of the links using `mpv` (except for Spotify).
 * `smack.pl`: change macos spaces by smacking the side of your screen (if you have a laptop).
 Yeah, like physically.
 * `ss-interceptor`: temporarily change where macOS stores your screenshots.
 Run with the new directory as the first argument.
 * `strip-html-tags`: remove HTML tags from a file